scipy-conference/scipy_proceedings/papers/trai/trai.rst

-OpenCv, we replaced the conversion from sensor_msgs/Image message type to the OpenCv image array made by CvBridge with a very useful numpy functionality which allowed us to make this conversion flawlessly, while still achieving the same functionality and performance, in fact, being only a slight alteration of the underlying Python implementation of the CvBridge package.
+OpenCv, we replaced the conversion from sensor_msgs/Image message type to the OpenCv image array made by CvBridge with a very useful numpy functionality which allowed us to make this conversion flawlessly, while still achieving the same functionality and performance, because in fact, this was only a slight alteration of the underlying Python implementation of the CvBridge package.
 So, we replaced:

 .. code-block:: python